-The project site consists of mostly vacant land directly north of an active mining quarry.
-There is a water tank and disturbed area on the southwest corner of the site.
-The site is predominantly vegetated with creosote bush scrub habitat.
-Rocky mountains occur east of the project site and open desert occurs to the north and west of the site.
-The site is relatively flat with onsite elevations ranging from 2,116 feet above mean sea-level (AMSL) to 2,221 feet AMSL.
+The project site consists of vacant land with desert scrub habitat.
+The site is directly bordered by vacant land.
+The site is approximately 0.25 miles west of an active mining quarry.
+There is a dirt road that goes along the eastern border of the site and a dirt road that crosses the northern portion of the site from east to west.
+The site is predominantly vegetated with white bursage scrub habitat.
+The Lynx Cat Mountain Quarry access road and office is located east of the southeast corner of the site.
+The site is relatively flat with onsite elevations ranging from 2,099 feet above mean sea-level (AMSL) to 2,122 feet AMSL.